I'm Asa (/ˈeɪ.sə/). I have a website now!

 Theoretically, I'm a full-time math student researching something called "number theory", which sounds like a fake subject invented by someone who doesn't know anything about math.
 I'm told it is in fact real.

-I like teaching math, and the different approaches different books sometimes take to the same subject.
 Some of my favourite math books are Topology, by James Munkres; A Book of Abstract Algebra, by Charles C. Pinter; and Algebra: Chapter 0, by Paolo Aluffi.

 I'm interested in technical theatre, especially lighting technology and design.
 I've done lighting design at Tuesday Night Café, the McGill Savoy Society, and Home Theatre Productions, among others.
 I also helped found Accordion Theatre, where I recently produced its (and my) first show, in addition to doing the lighting design.